sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 - Coordinate with engineering on shader budgets and fallback materials for WebGL2; log draw-call counts and texture memory footprints per build in `docs/art/iteration-log.md` during integration.

 ## Render Pipeline Notes
-- UI is first rendered into the virtual monitor via `createMonitorDisplay`, which sizes an off-screen canvas using the current `devicePixelRatio`.
-The desk scene then composites that texture using parallax offsets from `createCameraState`.
+- UI is first rendered into the virtual monitor via `createMonitorDisplay`, which keeps the off-screen canvas at the safe-area design size (940×600 from `monitorFrameSpec.safeArea`) while applying the current `devicePixelRatio`. `createGameLifecycle` maps LittleJS pointer coordinates into that design space with `fitMonitorFrameToCanvas` before forwarding them to the UI system.
+The desk scene then composites the texture using parallax offsets from `createCameraState`.
 - During compositing, `src/game/desk-assets.mjs` applies layered backgrounds, empathy-driven props, and monitor overlays (`monitorScanlines`, `monitorBloom`, and a radial glow keyed off `lighting.glow`).
 The glow is skipped automatically when low-power mode is active.
 - Post-processing is opt-in: the accessibility panel exposes a “Monitor filter” toggle that flips the new `settings.postProcessing` flag.
 When enabled, `createDeskScene` applies a mild `contrast(1.05) saturate(1.08) brightness(1.02)` Canvas filter before blitting the monitor texture; the filter is disabled for low-power users.
 - Low-power mode collapses ambient walkers, dampens prop effects, disables particle strips, and suppresses the monitor filter.
 This keeps the frame-time delta roughly flat between 0.1 ms–0.2 ms per frame based on the local instrumentation sample logged in `docs/notes/milestone-2.6.md`.
 - Canvas renders rely on LittleJS’ default pixel-snapping and the off-screen monitor canvas is cleared each frame with a solid background to avoid ghosting.
 If we introduce hardware scaling or smoothing overrides, update `createMonitorDisplay` so we explicitly set `imageSmoothingEnabled` according to the art direction.
+- Monitor readability is logged through `[TinyHelpdeskHero][Monitor]` whenever the scaled safe area dips below thresholds; review console output when testing new layouts.
+Pointer projection now flows through `src/game/monitor-coordinates.mjs`, and the `scripts/report-monitor-readability.mjs` helper prints the breakpoint table stored in `docs/art/monitor-readability-report.md`.
+- Toggle the on-canvas monitor debug overlay with <kbd>F9</kbd> or <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>M</kbd>; the state persists in `localStorage` and can be forced via `?monitorDebugOverlay=1` in the URL.
+The overlay highlights frame vs. safe-area bounds, grid guides, pointer projection, and readability metrics.

 ## LittleJS Integration Tips
 - Wrap engine globals (`engineInit`, `setShowSplashScreen`, `mouseWasPressed`, etc.) in adapter functions to simplify mocking and future API swaps.